Sublimis/SteadyScreen/README.md

 ## History

-The technology behind the Stilly first appeared in our [Urban Biker](https://urban-bike-computer.com/) app in late 2022.
+The technology behind the SteadyScreen first appeared in our [Urban Biker](https://urban-bike-computer.com/) app in late 2022.
 It took us a while to realize it was cool enough to release it as a separate semi-open source project.

 ## Project components

-- [Stilly app](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen): The engine behind the scenes.
+- [SteadyScreen service app](https://play.google.com/store/apps/details?id=com.sublimis.steadyscreen): The engine behind the scenes.
-- [SteadyService library](https://github.com/Sublimis/SteadyService): If you want to implement your own screen stabilizer service that won't need Stilly.
 - [SteadyViews library](https://github.com/Sublimis/SteadyViews): Ready-to-use "Steady…" implementations of most common Android layouts (like e.g. LinearLayout or ConstraintLayout).
 - [SteadyView library](https://github.com/Sublimis/SteadyView): Core classes and methods.
 To be used for custom View or ViewGroup implementations.
+- [SteadyService library](https://github.com/Sublimis/SteadyService): Details of the service implementation.